 Generous Gift from Rotary Club of Penrith, 2014

-In February 2014, the Rotary Club of Penrith (Inc.) generously hosted an event to farewell the Patron of the Nepean Medical Research Foundation, outgoing Governor, Her Excellency Professor The Honourable Dame Marie Bashir, Dame of the Order of Australia, Commander of the Royal Victorian Order.
+In February 2014, the Rotary Club of Penrith (Inc.) generously hosted an event to farewell the Patron of the Nepean Medical Research Fund, outgoing Governor, Her Excellency Professor The Honourable Dame Marie Bashir, Dame of the Order of Australia, Commander of the Royal Victorian Order.

-The organisation of this event was ably assisted by the efforts of several volunteers and staff of the Nepean Medical Research Foundation, and we would like to give special thanks to Mrs Gwen McMaster-Fay, President of the NMRF at the time, and Deanna Melbin, Manager of the NMRF also at the time.
-At that event the community and attendees raised funds over $20,000 for the Nepean Medical Research Foundation.
+The organisation of this event was ably assisted by the efforts of several volunteers and staff of the Nepean Medical Research Fund, and we would like to give special thanks to Mrs Gwen McMaster-Fay, President of the NMRF at the time, and Deanna Melbin, Manager of the NMRF also at the time.
+At that event the community and attendees raised funds over $20,000 for the Nepean Medical Research Fund.

-The funds raised at the event were donated by Rotary Club of Penrith to the Nepean Medical Research Foundation which then purchased, on the doctors’ behalf, cutting edge research equipment to be used at the Sydney Medical School Nepean’s laboratories, located on level 5 of the Nepean Public Hospital.
+The funds raised at the event were donated by Rotary Club of Penrith to the Nepean Medical Research Fund which then purchased, on the doctors’ behalf, cutting edge research equipment to be used at the Sydney Medical School Nepean’s laboratories, located on level 5 of the Nepean Public Hospital.
 The medical research equipment included a fridge to store scientific samples, and a nano-drop, to measure tiny amounts of chemical substances.
 These items have now been installed and our scientific investigators will have full use of these items to advance research for tomorrow’s treatments.

 An example of research being conducted is by Stephen Fuller, Associate Professor of Medicine, who specializes in haematology malignancy (cancer of the blood) to determine the cause of cancers like leukaemia, by examining the expression of genes in chronic lymphocytic leukaemia cells and the identification of genes responsible for familial predispositions to haematological malignancies.